Incorporation of Links

 Why use Descriptive Links?

 Online classes frequently utilize external links to orient students to materials that are relevant to class.
 Whenever possible, these links should be descriptive text links, rather than copying and pasting a full URL.
 Not only can including full URLs lead to cognitive overload, but for students who use assistive technology like screen readers, that technology will read out the full link.
-With descriptive links, the screen reader will read the text you have included and identify that text as a link for the student, so avoid phrases like ‘click here’ when orienting students to links.

-How to Use Descriptive Links
+How to Use Descriptive Links:

 Microsoft Word